top of page

 Stress does not just affect mood.
 It alters how the brain prioritizes effort and reward.
 Under stress, the nervous system favors familiarity and certainty.
 This response is protective and adaptive.

 When stress levels are high, introducing new routines can feel unusually difficult, even if the routines themselves are simple.
-This is often misinterpreted as lack of motivation, when in reality the system is overloaded.
+This is often misinterpreted as a lack of motivation when, in reality, the system is overloaded.

 Understanding this response can be reassuring.
 Difficulty does not mean you are doing something wrong.
 It means your nervous system is working hard to keep you steady.